buritica/buritica.github.com/source/_posts/2013-07-02-the-future-of-bogotaconf.markdown

 Two years have passed and in order to both keep doing what we set out to do and keep growing we had two alternatives: (1) organize an even larger event like our friends in [Chile][1] or, (2) specialize and hope that other communities organize their own niche conferences and events.

-In making our decision, we reflected on our beliefs about what a community should do and provide to its' members.
-We believe the main role of a local community is promote the personal and professional growth of its members, increase opportunities for members to share knowledge, and provide a healthy environment for experimentation.
+In making our decision, we reflected on our beliefs about what a community should do and provide to its members.
+We believe the main role of a local community is to promote the personal and professional growth of its members, increase opportunities for members to share knowledge, and provide a healthy environment for experimentation.
 A perfect example of a community doing just this is the Ruby community in Latin America.
 In 2012, they had [RailsConfBR][2], [RailsConfUR][3], [RailsConfAR][4], and [MagmaConf][5].

 ## Supporting the growing JS community

-Over the past two years the  team at ColombiaJS has been doing some amazing work to promote JS in different cities.
+Over the past two years the  team at ColombiaJS has been doing some amazing work to promote JavaScript in different cities.
 Today both[BogotaJS][6] and [MedellínJS][7] have over 550 members each.

 {% img jsconf_logo images/jsconfco.png 200 200 'JSConf Colombia Logo' %}